vivupadi/Plant-Watering/README.md

 ## Future Scope

+1. Water Level Measurement using Ultrasonic Sensor on the reservoir tank
+2. Dashboard to view the sensor readings & control
-1. Isolated Server Setup
+3. Isolated Server Setup
-2. Dashboard for control
+4. Dashboard for control